rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 <a name="4.20.8.1">4.20.8.1</a> If the resource bears statements relating both to publication and to distribution or manufacture, determine whether or not the statements are grammatically separable.

-<a name="4.20.8.2">4.20.8.2</a> If a distribution or manufacture statement is grammatically separable, treat the statement as a [distribution statement](/DCRMR/ppdm/Distribution-statement/) or [manufacture statement](/DCRMR/ppdm/Manufacture-statement/).
+<a name="4.20.8.2">4.20.8.2</a> If a distribution or manufacture statement is grammatically separable, treat the statement as a [Distribution statement](/DCRMR/ppdm/Distribution-statement/) or [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/).

 <a name="4.20.8.3">4.20.8.3</a> If the statements are grammatically inseparable, transcribe them as a publication statement.